 Lazienki Park is the end of the Royal Way and where Polish royalty had their summer palaces.
-Perhaps the most picturesque is the Palace on the Water, or the Palac na Wyspie, done in the neoclassical style.
+Perhaps the most picturesque are the Palace on the Water, or the Palac na Wyspie, done in the neoclassical style.

 There is also a memorial to Chopin, and in season concerts are done in an amphitheater.
 The park is well laid out with paths and reservoirs and Warsaw’s citizens take full advantage of its beauty.

 One very special spot in the park is the Belvedere Palace, once a presidential residence and now a fine restaurant complete with strolling musicians.
 It makes for a fantastic place for a Polish lunch and people watching.
 Best of all, the entire park is open to complete access and the tradition of family is on parade.